We work with more than 300 partners to bring you better travel deals

 The cheapest day to fly to Phnom Penh is usually Tuesday.
 At the moment, Saturday is the most expensive.

-To get the best value, try booking a flight in the afternoon when visiting Phnom Penh.
-Generally the prices will increase for flights in the morning as these tend to have higher demand.
+To get the best value, try booking a flight in the evening when visiting Phnom Penh.
+Generally the prices will increase for flights at midday as these tend to have higher demand.

 Phnom Penh overview